wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 4.0.13 =
+- (08 Oct 2013) - Bux fix: some forms would fail to import when label had some Non-US-ASCII or Chinese characters.
+- Bux fix: Form save error when tag had some Non-US-ASCII or Chinese characters.
+- Bux fix: button on the Tools tab "Import forms from 3.xx version" did not always work correctly.

 = 4.0.11 & 4.0.12 =
 - (06 Oct 2013) - Improved placeholder text to work on older browsers.